 In a world of big data and analytics, every brand should have a monthly report to track how the brand is doing through the course of the year.
 While these reports can feel tedious to write, the 3-4 hours it takes to dig in is a good investment in discipline, knowledge as well as maintaining that touch-feel of managing the brand.

-The monthly report serves as a guide for all those across the company to stay on track with the annual plan everyone is committed to delivering.
-It gives senior management awareness of the grass-root issues, it enables course correction decisions at the senior levels, it exposes weakness and risk.
-It should carry action statements within the document that serves as a mini-version of the brand plan.
-And finally, the monthly report gives everyone a sense that the brand team has full control of what’s happening on delivering the plan.
-For those looking to build their analytical skills, explore our Mini MBA Brand Management Certificate.
+It gives senior management awareness of the grass-roots issues, enables course correction decisions at the senior levels, and exposes weakness and risk.
+It should carry action statements within the document that serve as a mini-version of the brand plan.

 The monthly report should answer the following CONSUMPTION questions: